 SSI SPUNs use SSI services to communicate with their SSI EUN or with one or more other SSI assets located in space.
 In SSI Stage 1 this will involve use of an ABA ESLT.
 In Stages 2 and 3 this may involve use of an SSI ESLT or PSLT, EMRN, WAN, or other SSI assets.

+Stage 1 SSI SPUN Requirements

+SSI SPUNs shall implement all of the functions required of ABA SUNs, as defined in 5.2.3.3.

+SSI SPUNs shall implement one or more CCSDS-compliant space internetworking functions (reference [IPS] or [DTN]), to process, store, manage, and route IP or DTN data, in the relay asset.

+SSI SPUNs with intermittent link connectivity, BDP >107, or long RTLTs (>2 seconds) should implement the DTN internetworking functions.

+SSI SPUNs implementing DTN should acquire DTN endpoint addresses using the SANA registries (reference [19]) for BP and LTP identifiers.

+SSI SPUNs with continuous link connectivity, BDP <107, and short RTLTs may implement the basic IP internetworking functions (reference [IPS]).

+SSI SPUNs implementing IP should acquire IP endpoint addresses and identifiers using the IANA registries for IP and DNS identifiers.

 Stage 2 SPUN Requirements

-SSI SPUNs shall implement all of the functions required of ABA SUNs, as defined in 5.2.3.3.
+SSI SPUNs shall implement all of the functions required of SSI Stage 1 SPUNs, as defined in 5.3.6.2